 Your concerns are important to us.
-If you encounter a problem involving the application of a Benedictine University policy or procedure or have any other dispute with the University that you cannot resolve informally and which adversely impacts you, you may file a complaint in writing.
+If you encounter a problem with a Benedictine University policy or procedure or have any other dispute with the University that you cannot resolve informally, you may file a complaint in writing.

-For purposes of this process, a "complaint" is an expression of dissatisfaction concerning a University employee, department, service or process, or a University administrative action, that requires clarification, investigation and/or resolution.
+For the purpose of this process, a "Complaint" is an expression of dissatisfaction concerning, a University employee, department, service, or process, or a University administrative action, that requires clarification, investigation and/or resolution.